Lil-Carpi/taiwan_is_a.../README.md

 # taiwan_is_a...
 I am just bored in class...
 Sorry.

+## Instalation:
+Execute the installer "install.sh"" file to install it automatically.
+If you want, you can put the code yourself into your ~/.bashrc or ~/.zshrc file.

 ## Usage:
-  You need to add the code into your ~/.bashrc or ~/.zshrc file for it to work.

   ### Commands:
   - taiwan_is_a_rebel_province: It gives you 100 social credits.